Tech for Retail 2025 Workshop: From SEO to GEO – Gaining Visibility in the Era of Generative Engines

 Example H6

-Understanding and calculating the conversion rate of a page or website in Google Analytics is absolutely vital for improving your business’s return on investment.
-The platform’s detailed reports and wide range of features allow you to refine your online strategy and significantly boost your conversion rate.
-While Google Analytics is an invaluable tool for website optimisation, other SaaS solutions such as Incremys are equally effective, helping you to identify both strengths and areas for improvement.
+Understanding how to calculate a page or site conversion rate in Google Analytics is fundamental to improving your business ROI.
+GA4's reports and features allow you to refine your online strategy and significantly lift your overall conversion rate.
+While Google Analytics is an excellent partner for site optimisation, other SaaS tools such as Incremys are equally valuable, helping you identify strengths, weaknesses and actionable opportunities.

-The average conversion rate for a website is unique to each business, just like profit margin or turnover.
-While there are industry benchmarks, these should always be considered in the context of your own business model and marketing strategy.
+Your site's average conversion rate is a company-specific KPI, much like gross margin or revenue.
+Although median values exist by sector, they should always be interpreted in the context of your own business and marketing model.

-If you’re wondering where to find your conversion rate in Google Analytics, rest assured the platform is user-friendly.
-Conversions are tracked as goals.
-Here’s how Google Analytics can help you optimise your conversion rate.
+If you are wondering where to find conversion rate in Google Analytics, it is quite straightforward once you know what to look for.
+In GA4, conversions are tracked through key events (previously referred to simply as "conversions").
+Here is how Google Analytics can help you improve your conversion rate.

-The conversion funnel describes the journey a user takes on your website before becoming a customer.
-Google Analytics enables you to break down each stage of this funnel, helping you identify which steps are underperforming and which are working well.
-If you notice a significant drop-off on a particular page, it’s a sign that improvements are needed.
-To further enhance your Google Analytics conversion rate, it’s worth using complementary solutions such as Incremys personalised AI to gain deeper insights into user journeys, or the content production module to create high-value pages that strengthen each stage of the funnel.
-The performance reporting module from Incremys also provides detailed analytics, making it easier to identify opportunities for improvement and inform strategic decisions to increase your conversion rate.
+The conversion funnel represents the journey a user takes on your website until they become a customer.
+With Google Analytics, you can isolate each step in that journey to pinpoint what is underperforming and what is working well.
+A significant drop-off on a specific page is a clear signal that improvements are needed there.
+To take conversion rate optimisation further, it is worth drawing on complementary solutions such as Incremys personalised AI to sharpen your understanding of user journeys, or the Content Production module to create high-value pages that strengthen each stage of the funnel.
+The Incremys Performance Reporting module also provides detailed performance analysis, making it easier to identify the right levers and take strategic decisions to increase conversions.

-For visitors to complete your conversion funnel and become customers, you need to optimise their user experience.
-This means paying close attention to several important elements.
+For users to move through the funnel and become customers, you need to optimise their experience at every touchpoint.
+That means keeping a close eye on several key signals.

-Bounce rate measures the percentage of visitors who leave your site after viewing only one page.
-A low bounce rate is generally positive.
-Bounce rate and conversion rate are closely linked.
-You can monitor bounce rate in Google Analytics via Behaviour > Site Content > Landing Pages.
+Bounce rate measures the proportion of visitors who leave your site after viewing only a single page.
+Generally speaking, a lower bounce rate is a positive sign.
+Bounce rate and conversion rate are closely correlated, for obvious reasons.
+In Google Analytics, you can monitor bounce rate via Behaviour > Site Content > Landing Pages.

 Segmentation

-Analysing conversion rate in Google Analytics is incomplete without segmentation.
-It’s essential to know your SEO conversion rate (from organic search) and SEA (from paid advertising).
-It’s also useful to track conversion rates from email campaigns and social media.
-By segmenting how visitors arrive at your site, you can identify which channels are performing well and which may need further analysis to unlock improvements.
-Google Analytics also allows you to analyse conversion rate by device: desktop, tablet or mobile.
-A quick check can highlight areas that need attention.
-For example, having a responsive site is essential for a good mobile user experience.
+Any analysis of conversion rate in Google Analytics is incomplete without segmentation.
+It is essential to understand your SEO conversion rate (from organic search) alongside your SEA conversion rate (from paid advertising, including Google Ads).
+Knowing the conversion rate associated with email campaigns and social channels is equally valuable.
+By segmenting how visitors arrive on your site, you can identify where you perform well and where deeper analysis is needed to activate the right improvement levers.
+Google Analytics also breaks conversion rate down by device type (desktop, tablet, mobile) — a quick glance at this data can highlight issues immediately.
+Having a responsive website, for example, is the bare minimum for a satisfactory mobile user experience.

-If you want to track the conversion rate of an ecommerce site in Google Analytics, this is essential.
-The tool shows which links are effective (clicked) and which are not, allowing you to improve your layout and address any issues.
-There are three main areas to focus on:
+If you are focused on conversion rate for an e-commerce site in Google Analytics, page-level analysis is indispensable.
+The tool shows you which links are being clicked and which are not, allowing you to improve layouts and address friction points.
+There are three main levers to consider.

-The landing page is the first page a visitor sees, so it’s crucial that it’s fully optimised (title, content, layout, loading speed, clear CTAs, etc.).
-Analysing landing pages is vital for CRO (Conversion Rate Optimisation), and Google Analytics shows which pages need improvement.
-To do this, go to Behaviour > Site Content > Landing Pages.
+By definition, a landing page is the first page a visitor sees.
+It therefore needs to be fully optimised: title, content, layout, load time and prominent CTAs.
+Landing page analysis is central to CRO (Conversion Rate Optimisation), and Google Analytics helps you identify which pages require improvement.
+Navigate to Behaviour > Site Content > Landing Pages.

-This feature is very useful for understanding what users are looking for on your site.
-By going to Behaviour > Site Search > Overview, you can access a report on the search terms entered by visitors.
-It’s an excellent way to discover keywords you haven’t yet targeted.
+This feature is extremely useful for understanding what users are looking for once they are on your site.
+In Behaviour > Site Search > Overview, you can see the terms visitors are searching for.
+It is an excellent way to uncover keywords and content topics you have not yet addressed in your strategy.

 Conclusion